Does Medicare consider the prescription drug coverage I offer to be creditable?

 Are your prescription plans creditable?

-If you offer prescription drug coverage, you need to notify anyone who is eligible for Medicare Part D whether or not their prescription coverage is creditable by Oct.
-15.
+If you offer prescription drug coverage, by Oct.
+15 you need to notify anyone who is eligible for Medicare Part D whether or not their prescription coverage is creditable.

 For more details about creditable coverage, check out Medicare Part D Creditable Coverage (PDF).

-The Retiree Drug Subsidy Program is another option available through Medicare.
+The Retiree Drug Subsidy Program is available through Medicare.
 Employers and unions provide drug coverage to retirees and dependents who are eligible for Medicare.